-In response to the developing situation in relation to Coronavirus COVID-19 SAMHS staff continue to work and support you from home.
+In response to COVID-19, SAMHS staff continue to work and support you from home.

 When registering, please note the following: